 6 Tips and Tricks for Finding the Right Contractor

-• How long has your company been in business?
+• How long have you been in business?
+Experience matters, especially for complex projects.

-Shop Around
+1. Shop Around

 Explore options first and foremost!
 Ideally, you could collect at least three different quotes from different contractors.
 Start with recommendations via friends and family.
 You can also compare contractor profiles online, and request pictures and references from their previous projects.